You know you can write better melodies…. but how?

 Finally, Chapter 30 shows how the principles and practices of melodic figuration apply to music beyond the Baroque era (where so many examples in Figuring Out Melody have been drawn).

-2. A Comprehensive Preview
+2. a FREE Preview

 plus some of the workbook